Archduke Rudolf of Austria: Biography

 Born in the Pitti Palace in Florence, Tuscany, he was the youngest son of Emperor Leopold II and Maria Louisa of Spain.
 In 1803 or 1804, Rudolph began taking lessons in piano and composition from Ludwig van Beethoven.
 The two became friends, and Rudolph became a supporter and patron of Beethoven; their meetings continued until 1824.
 Beethoven dedicated 14 compositions to Rudolph, including the Archduke Trio, the Hammerklavier Sonata, the Emperor Concerto and the Missa Solemnis.
-Piano Sonata No. 26 - Les Adieux ("The Farewells") was gifted to Rudolf just before his flight from Vienna with the Royal family on the occasion of the 1809 invasion by Napoleon.
+Piano Sonata No. 26 - Les Adieux ("The Farewells") was gifted to Rudolf just before his flight from Vienna with the imperial family on the occasion of the 1809 invasion by Napoleon.
 The movements are "Lebewohl", "Abwesenheit", and "Wiedersehen" ('farewell', 'absence', and 'reunion').
 Rudolph dedicated one of his own compositions to Beethoven.
 The letters Beethoven wrote to Rudolph are today kept at the Gesellschaft der Musikfreunde in Vienna.

 Franz Schubert and Ferdinand Ries also dedicated works to Rudolf.